MicrosoftDocs/memdocs/memdocs/configmgr/core/misc/mms2019docathon.md

 # MMS 2019 Docathon

 During the Midwest Management Summit (MMS) 2019, the Microsoft content team for Configuration Manager and Microsoft Intune are running a docathon.
-If you're attending the [Microsoft Docs hands-on lab](https://sched.co/N6fd) session on Monday, 6 May, that time is to work on contributions with support from the Microsoft writers.
+If you're attending the [Microsoft Learn hands-on lab](https://sched.co/N6fd) session on Monday, 6 May, that time is to work on contributions with support from the Microsoft writers.
 The docathon runs the entirety of the conference, and any registered MMS 2019 attendee can participate.

 Why should you participate?
-Microsoft Docs is an open-source platform for Microsoft product documentation powered by GitHub.
-Microsoft encourages everyone to contribute to the docs!
+Microsoft Learn is an open-source platform for Microsoft product documentation powered by GitHub.
+Microsoft encourages everyone to contribute to the documentation!
 When you contribute, the platform recognizes you in the list of contributors on every article.
 The following contributions are some of the types that the community can provide:

 - Typos
 - Clarifications